GregMitch/blog-demo/README.md

 This is my code while following along this [Next.js tutorial](https://www.youtube.com/watch?v=KAQCHfu_3jw).
 It does have a twist where the demonstrator was using prisma to manage database connections and I opted to just use native sqlite connections.

+Last 10 minutes of the video covered authentication but the demonstrator used another paid service, kinde.
+So I opted to skip this step.

 ## Next.js Stuff

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).